ericaschwa/comp20-eschwartz/messages/README.md

 both web pages have the same origin."
 (https://en.wikipedia.org/wiki/Same-origin_policy)

-Similarly, file:// and http://localhost:8000 have different origins as well, and so the local machine cannot successfully request the date due to the same-origin policy.
+Similarly, file:// and http://localhost:8000 also have different origins, and so the local machine cannot successfully request the data due to the same-origin policy.
 (http://stackoverflow.com/questions/7683596/xmlhttprequest-for-local-files)

-This policy is important because it protects the information in the page.
+This policy is important because it protects the information in the page from begin accessed by those who may not be trusted with the data, or who may use the data for malicious or even commercial but inconvenient or annoying reasons (such as advertising).